Route Utilisation Strategy: Approach and outputs

 The strategy document itself normally consists of a fairly standard number of sections: an introduction and explanation of context; a fairly detailed presentation of current services; a forecast of future changes (overwhelmingly increases) in demand; gaps in resources; options for satisfying the demand; the recommended strategy.
 Other sections may be included, including a section on the consultation process itself specifically in the draft strategy.

 The strategies developed so far are related to the Network Rail Control Periods (CP).
-Up to the publication of the Wales RUS (November 2008), 'short-term' strategy included those initiatives to the end of CP3; as this finished on 31 March 2009, the short-term activities mentioned in these strategies were mostly underway, at least in the planning process.
-In general strategies have an approximate 10-year timescale, taking them into a "long term" corresponding with CP5 (ending in 2019).
+Up to the publication of the Wales RUS (November 2008), the 'short-term' strategy included those initiatives to the end of CP3; as this finished on 31 March 2009, the short-term activities mentioned in these strategies were mostly underway, at least in the planning process.
+In general, strategies have an approximate 10-year timescale, taking them into a "long term" corresponding with CP5 (ending in 2019).
 Strategies from 2009 present specific initiatives towards the end of that period, and sometimes into the next; CP4 (ending in 2014) is the new short-term perspective.

 Network Rail has an obligation to maintain RUSs, even after establishment.
 This would be the case in one or more of the following situations: when there has been a change in circumstances; if ordered to by the ORR; when (for whatever reason) it is clear the recommendations are probably no longer valid.
 The RUS is revisited using the same methodology.
 However, in only one case, the East Coast Main Line, has an original RUS been supplemented by a further study.
 Nevertheless, a further generation of three RUSs are underway, two of them covering a much broader geographical area than the originals, together with an extended timescale.